Community Education & Programmes

 We provide community education classes and programmes to address the needs of women in the local community.
 Through self-development and culturally-based programmes, we focus on physical, mental, spiritual and whānau well-being.

-As of Term 3, 2024 we only offer our Community Education & Programmes at Umere, with plans to expand to Rānui and Glendene in the future.
+As of Term 1, 2025 we offer our Community Education & Programmes at Umere with a slow roll-out at Glendene, and Counselling at Rānui.

 For further information, please get in touch with our Programme Coordinator Josie Ruawhare: programmecoord@twp.org.nz